Neriuzz/bayenet/README.md

 -   `node` ^13.9.0
 -   `npm` ^6.13.7

-## :dash: Running a development version of the web application
+## :dash: Running a development version of Bayenet

 -   Fetch the repository to your local machine via `git clone https://github.com/Neriuzz/bayenet.git`
 -   CD into the repository `cd bayenet`